hgbgit/calculator/README.md

 - Security and Auditing: MDC can be used to include security-related information in logs, aiding in security audits and compliance.
 For instance, you can log user authentication details or access control decisions.

 - Customization: MDC allows for flexible customization, enabling developers to define and include context data that aligns with their application's specific needs.
 In case of this project we use mdc filter to print user id as well as request id to enable a easier tracing when trying to solve problems.

+## Operations Strategies

+In order to allow faster implementations of new operations in calculator, we adopted strategy pattern so once uppon a time a new operation is required the developers only need to implement a class that follows OperationStrategy interface contract, and insert a new operation row with it cost in database.

 ## Feign Clients